-As Muslims around the world bid farewell to the Muslim fasting month of Ramadan, they also prepare for Eid al-Fitr, the festival marking the end of the Muslim holy month.
+As Muslims around the world bid farewell to the Muslim fasting month of Ramadan, they also prepare for the festival of Eid al-Fitr.

-Depending on the sighting of the moon, Eid celebrations will begin either on Tuesday (June 4) or Wednesday (June 5).
+Depending on the sighting of the moon, Eid celebrations will begin either in the evening of Saturday, May 23, or Sunday, May 24.

-Traditionally, Eid is celebrated for three days as an official holiday in all Muslim-majority countries.
-However, the number of vacation days varies by country.
+Traditionally, Eid is celebrated for three days in all Muslim-majority countries.

-Like Ramadan, Eid al-Fitr begins with the first sighting of the crescent moon (a day after the new moon), so Muslims have to wait until the night before Eid to verify its date.
+Like Ramadan, Eid al-Fitr begins with the sighting of the crescent moon (a day after the new moon), so Muslims have to wait until the evening before Eid to verify its date.

-If the new moon is not visible, the month lasts 30 days.
+If the crescent moon is not visible, Ramadan continues for another day.

-Because it is a lunar occurrence, the date of Eid changes annually on the Gregorian calendar and varies from country to country depending on geographical location.
+Because it is a lunar event, the date of Eid changes annually on the Gregorian calendar and varies from country to country depending on geographical location.

 To declare the start of Eid, Muslim-majority countries depend on the testimonies of local moon sighters.
-The Judicial High Court then decides if Eid has arrived.
+The local religious authorities then announce when Eid will be taking place.

-Muslims across the world begin Eid celebrations by partaking in communal dawn prayers, followed by a short sermon.
+Muslims across the world begin Eid celebrations by partaking in communal post-dawn prayers, followed by a short sermon.

-While in some countries the prayers take place in mosques or large halls, in many countries it is also held in the open to accomodate the large numbers.
+The prayers take place in mosques or large halls but in many countries, it is also held in the open to accomodate the large numbers.

-This is preceded by the giving of alms to the poor, or zakat, which is one of the five pillars of Islam.
+This is preceded by the giving of alms to the poor.

-It is common for the capitals of Muslim-majority countries to decorate their streets with festive lights and hold carnivals to commemorate the end of the holy month.
+It is common for Muslim-majority nations to decorate their streets with festive lights and hold carnivals to commemorate the end of the holy month.